Raviole du Dauphiné: History

-While ravioles have their origin in ancient Roman cuisine, the first mention of them dates from 1228.
+The first texts mentioning raviole date from 1228.
 They were widely consumed in the Dauphiné region during the Middle Ages, filled with either meat or root vegetables.
 Meatless ravioles were often consumed either by poor people or around Lent or other periods of fasting.
 The first mention of ravioles specifically from the town of Romans dates from 1807, when the use of vegetables started to be replaced by cheese as the local population became more prosperous.

 By the 1960s, ravioles started to become produced on an industrial scale, with 100 tonnes of ravioles being produced annually by 1975.
-Since the 90s ravioles have also become available in supermarkets.
+Since the 1990s ravioles have also become available in supermarkets.

 Geographical origin

 Ravioles du Dauphiné are produced in Romans-sur-Isère and more generally in the region of Royans overlapping the two departments of Drôme and Isère, Auvergne-Rhône-Alpes.
 Any eggs or creme cheese used in the making of ravioles must also come from this region.